vmware/container-service-extension/container_service_extension/developer_guide.md

 (To be updated by Aritra)
 Update the CSE server supported API version set - (file references)

+Starting 3.1, CSE is going to be liberal at what it accepts and conservative in what it sends out.
+One cluster API handler (request_handlers/cluster_handler.py) is expected to accept and process all the requests coming at any API version (>=36) and any RDE payload version (>= 2.0)

 ## API endpoints
 (To be updated by Aritra)
 Guidelines on